HyperSciences raises an untraditional $9.6M for its hypersonic drilling vision

 “I’ve learned a lot from running ops in the back offices,” Russell said.
 “Based on our public company experiences, we do like that the SEC Reg A process has a clear path to taking your company to the public markets as the next step in the process.”

-With infusions of $125,000 from NASA’s Small Business Innovation Research grant and $1 million form Shell’s Global’s GameChanger program, HyperSciences is happy to bounce between research grants with a boost from the Reg A’s special form of “mini-IPO” in order to maintain its autonomy for the time being.
+With infusions of $125,000 from NASA’s Small Business Innovation Research grant and $1 million from Shell’s Global’s GameChanger program, HyperSciences is happy to bounce between research grants with a boost from the Reg A’s special form of “mini-IPO” in order to maintain its autonomy for the time being.

-Russell explained that the Reg A’s intensive SEC process requires a fair level of maturity from a company — and enough capital to jump through all the hurdles.
+Russell explained that the Reg A’s intensive SEC process requires a fair level of maturity from a company — and enough capital to jump through all the hoops.
 “You’re not typically a seller of t-shirts in Reg A crowd financing,” Russell said.

 HyperSciences’ next milestone will come in May when the company will demo its drilling tech in a field test for Shell.
 The company plans to leverage its new funding for additional future field testing, pushing its existing business plan forward and moving toward sustainability.